Seeking Travel Tales | Pacific Palisades

 It’s that time of year: The Palisadian-Post is seeking Travel Tales, written by Palisadians, to feature in an upcoming edition of 90272 Magazine.
 If you have been somewhere memorable, please submit your tale—between 400 and 600 words—plus four to five high-res images (actual size if sending from a smartphone) to

 firstname.lastname@example.org for a chance to be featured.
-One winning tale will take home a prize from a local business, to be announced in an upcoming edition of the paper. —POST STAFF
+One grand-prize tale will win a prize from a local business, to be announced in an upcoming edition of the paper.